 And the following 10 ladies are living proof of this – if their salaries are anything to go by.

-These are the top 10 richest self-made women in America in 2019.
+These are the top 10 richest self-made women in America.

 10. Oprah Winfrey

 Net worth: $2.6 billion (£2.09 billion)

 The nation’s sweetheart is none other than the inspiring Oprah Winfrey.
 This self-made public figure from Mississippi moved to Baltimore, Maryland in 1976, where she hosted the TV chat show People Are Talking.
 After eight successful years on the show, she was hired by a Chicago TV station to host her own morning show, A.M.
 Chicago, and in 1986 launched The Oprah Winfrey Show, which aired for 25 seasons until 2011.